mirrorz-org/mirrorz/README.md

 * `site.logo` should not be of format `ico`.
 Also, at least 64x64 resolution is required
 * `site.logo_darkmode` is used when browser uses dark mode.
 Note that it should be set only after `site.logo` is set
 * `site.url` should not end with slash `/`
+* `site.big` should be a valid url to a big file, used by `oh-my-mirrorz.py` for speed testing
 * `info` is used for category view
 * the name of `info.distro` should be agreed and have a mapping, maintained in `cname.json`
 * `mirrors` is used for list view